ScottSauers/fast_eigen/README.md

 The fusion network integrates features from the band-limited encoder using a lightweight transformer architecture.
 Input consists of b+1 feature maps (one per diagonal) from the CNN encoder, where b is the bandwidth of the input matrix.

 Input structure:
-- Main diagonal: length N with 64 channels
+- Diagonals: length N with 64 channels
-- First three off-diagonals: length N with 32 channels
-- Remaining off-diagonals: length N with 16 channels
 - Total of b+1 feature maps, where b varies by input matrix

 Feature projection: